jcvillaquira/cap-utils/README.md

 Print and delete all the index files.
 That is, any file matching `downloads/*/index.txt*`.
 ### updatedm.sh
 Get the download mapping options.json from BPA.
+### wparser.sh
+Monitor whether the parser.py file has been modified, and automatically run cap run -p after each save.
+You can pass options to grep using the -g flag.
+For example, wparser -g "-B 1 Saved" will display lines containing the word Saved along with the line preceding them.
 ### comment.sh
 `comment.sh` is a utility script that comments or uncomments all `nch.js` files located under the `downloads/` directory, except for the first one found (based on alphabetical order).
 To use it, run `./comment.sh -c` to comment the files, or `./comment.sh -u` to reverse the operation.